josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Point is: WP Engine _does_ do a lot more than zero.
 You could argue those contributions are not "pure" (Matt does), and that they're ultimately in service WP Engine, not the WordPress community.
 But in fairness: sure, they're all marketing tools in some form or another, but you don't _have_ to pay for any of them.
 They all get maintained, and they all have tons of users both on and off WP Engine, and they all work no matter what host you choose.
 (I'm sure they're all used on WordPress.com, too.
 I'd even use some of those things if I had to spin up a WordPress site tomorrow.)

 Besides, Matt's company does exactly the same thing with Jetpack, which charges $5–$50 per month, depending on tier, so...not sure where that moral high ground is supposed to be coming from.
-Is Automattic really gonna claim Jetpack's paid features are supposed to be purely for the community?
-Why do they get a pass on paid features?
+Is Automattic really gonna claim Jetpack's paid features are purely for the altruistic benefit of the community?
+Why do _they_ get a pass on paid features?

-I could crudely paraphrase Matt's argument thusly: "WP Engine is a private equity-owned company that does nothing, we are a benevolent company that does way more."
-That's a really flimsy stance in my view, without even getting into whether we can, or should, have exactly the same expectations of both companies in the first place (which is at least questionable; Automattic has their hands in a lot more things than WP Engine does, including Tumblr, PocketCasts, Longreads, and many others things that may or may not be related to WordPress).
+I think could fairly, if crudely, paraphrase Matt's argument thusly: "WP Engine is in it for the money, and we are in it for WordPress."

+That's a really flimsy stance in my view, without even getting into whether we can, or should, have exactly the same expectations of both companies in the first place (which is at least questionable; Automattic has their hands in a lot more things than WP Engine does, including Tumblr, PocketCasts, Longreads, and many others things that may or may not be related to WordPress, along with at least two hosting companies).

 Still, once more: there's probably _some_ validity there.
 WP Engine is a big company that makes lots of money, and it probably can and should do more.